fwd-io/odl-hamburg/README.md

 ### Github Pages

 Deployment to github pages is very simple.
-With the skeleton comes a shell script that automates the process of pushing to the gh-pages branch for you.
+With the skeleton comes a shell script that automates the process of pushing the contents of the `out/` folder to the gh-pages branch for you.
 Just run:

     ./gh-pages.sh

 //Note//: For that script to work, you must have specified a remote named `origin` that points to your github repository.
+Also, if you have development plugins like the livereload-plugin installed, you may want to run `docpad generate --env static` instead of `docpad run` which will generate static files in `out/` without the livereload scripts.

 ### Any other server